couchbase/query/docs/n1ql-preview-model.md

 * *Product* (title, code, description, unit price)
 * *Shopping Cart* (customer, shipping address, payment method, line items)

-We now discuss the principal relational normal forms.
+Next, we discuss the principal relational normal forms.
 This discussion serves as background for understanding the differences between N1QL and the relational model.
-You may skim this discussion and continue to the benefits and costs of the relational model, or you may read it closely as an explanation or refresher.
+You may skim this discussion and continue to the benefits and costs of the relational model, or you may read it as an explanation or refresher.

 #### First normal form